LambdaColdStorage/lambda-tensorflow-benchmark/README.md

 Set `DATA_MODE="syn"` in the config file uses synthetic data in the benchmarks.
 In which case images of random pixel colors were generated on GPU memory to avoid overheads such as I/O and data augmentation.

 You can also benchmark with real data.
 To do so, simply set `DATA_MODE="real"` in the config file.
 You also need to have imagenet tfrecords.
-For the purpose of benchmark training throughput, you can download and unzip this [mini portion of ImageNet](https://lambdalabs-files.s3-us-west-2.amazonaws.com/imagenet_mini.tar.gz)(1.3 GB) to your home directory.
+For benchmark training throughput, you can download and unzip this [mini portion of ImageNet](https://lambdalabs-files.s3-us-west-2.amazonaws.com/imagenet_mini.tar.gz)(1.3 GB) to your home directory.